cs329group/Project/Assignment5.md

 - Checkout
   - Payment

-## Identify the other tasks in the final project including writing reports, presentation, maintaining and updating the progress of the final project on the project’s website.
+## Identify the Other Tasks in the Final Project
 - Writing assignment reports
   - Writing assignment 5 report
   - Writing assignment 6 report